ATLAS PROJECTS

 NEW YORK ZONING ATLAS

-The NZA central team is leading the creation of a New York Zoning Atlas, with partners the Regional Plan Association, the New York State Department of Homes and Community Renewal, the Community Development Corporation of Long Island, Fordham University School of Law, and the University of Buffalo, with support from the Cornell University Mui Ho Center for Cities, the Mercatus Center at George Mason University, and the Rauch Foundation.
+The NZA central team is leading the creation of a New York Zoning Atlas, with partners the Regional Plan Association, the New York State Department of Homes and Community Renewal, the Community Development Corporation of Long Island, Fordham University School of Law, and the University of Buffalo, with support from the Empire State Development Corporation, the Mercatus Center at George Mason University, the Rauch Foundation, and Cornell University Mui Ho Center for Cities.
 Students from Columbia GSAPP, Pratt Institute, and CUNY have also contributed to the New York Zoning Atlas.

 NORTH CAROLINA ZONING ATLAS

-The NZA central team, with support from the North Carolina Association of Realtors, and with the assistance of UNC Charlotte and Code with the Carolinas, is completing the North Carolina Zoning Atlas.
+The NZA central team, with support from Arnold Ventures and the North Carolina Association of Realtors, and with the assistance of UNC Charlotte and Code with the Carolinas, is completing the North Carolina Zoning Atlas.

 OHIO ZONING ATLAS